 Students may find it desirable to take time off from their academic activities for a variety of professional and personal reasons.
 Students who would like to take a leave of absence for a semester or more should consult with their Academy Director, the Associate Dean for Medical Education and/or the Director of Student Affairs, and the Director of Financial Aid.

 As an alternative to a leave of absence, some students may transition to fellow status.
 Fellow status allows a student to remain active with the University, thus having access to University facilities and resources (see below).

 In cases involving academic performance, professional behavior, or medical issue (including those of a psychological nature), the determination as to whether a student will be placed on a leave of absence or fellowship status will be made by the Associate Dean for Medical Education in consultation with the Director of Student Affairs.

-The following policies and procedures pertain to leaves of absence and fellow status:
+The following policies and procedures pertain to leaves of absence: